ovh/cds/contrib/helm/cds/README.md

 + On CDS all actions could be done with UI, CLI or API.
 So you can go on your CDS UI to check your new workflow and run it.

-For any further informations about CDS please check their [official documentation](https://ovh.github.io/cds/).
+For any further informations about CDS please check [official documentation](https://ovh.github.io/cds/).

 ## Uninstalling the Chart